quaris628/EinsteinEditor/README.md

  - Create/Delete synapses
  - Edit/View synapse strengths
  - Drag neurons around the brain editor area
+ - Zoom in and out, and pan around the diagram
  - Auto-arrange neurons in a cleaner arrangement
  - Gracefully handle window resizing (up to 2048x1080)
  - Auto-fix non-unique neuron descriptions